Cook, Catch & Eat: Lobster Safari

 Starting at the end of Long Walk, which is only 5 mins walk from city centre, you will sail gently from the mouth of River Corrib towards Galway Bay, where you will see the rolling hills of Clare and the unique, beguiling limestone landscape of the Burren, one of Ireland’s designated UNESCO sites.

-You will also enjoy a unique Lobster Safari, with the option of having your catch delivered & cooked at Rouge.
-If a member of your party does not like lobster, meal alternatives are available: Click on Rouge Menu:
+You will also enjoy a unique Lobster Safari, with the option of having your catch delivered & cooked at Rouge in the evening, or lunchtime meal at Dockside Deli: Galway Bay Seafoods.

 Being on the ocean can be a transformative experience!

-To celebrate the West’s prestigious 2018 Region of Gastronomy award, we have developed our Cook, Catch & Eat package in honour of Galway’s long history of fishing and ocean culture, as well as our historical connection to the fisherman of Brittany in France.
+To celebrate the West’s prestigious 2018 Region of Gastronomy award, we have developed our Cook, Catch & Eat package in honour of Galway’s long history of fishing and ocean culture.

-This boat tour offers you the opportunity to discover the regions boat-building & maritime history, including the tragedy now known as the Cleggan Disaster, as well as experience the exhilaration of being able to catch your own lobster and have it cooked by one of Rouge’s talented chefs, for an evening meal in style, (music every wednesday night).
+This boat tour offers you the opportunity to discover the regions boat-building & maritime history, including the tragedy now known as the Cleggan Disaster, as well as experience the exhilaration of being able to catch your own lobster and have it cooked by one of Galway’s talented chefs.

 Create memories that will last forever!